pcse/pmm-scanner-api/README.md

 /id/00555555
 ```

-The request above, would return all stored data for a student with a student ID of *00555555*.
+The request above, would return all stored *event* data for a student with a student ID of *00555555*.
 Below is an example of the above request showing the full format, including the API endpoint:

 ```
 http://mind.cnuapps.me/api/v1/id/0055555